 Neptune appears to correlate to dreams, visions, mystical experiences, the mythic dimensions of life, governing a reality which operates beyond typically logical human comprehension, with its dissolution of boundaries which bring both healing and illness.
 Within the astrological perspective, there can be a subtle orientation to the realms of Neptune as patently UNREAL, where Neptune represents only delusion, deception, illusion, a worthless fiction, pervasive illness and paralysis.
 The inscrutable and amorphous quality of Neptune’s reality is interpreted as just a sham, a distraction from “what’s truly important;” an annoying bog to be filled in with other, useful things.

 An easy example of a generally negative casting of Neptune can be found in Reinhold Ebertin’s sociological correspondences for Neptune in his book The Combination of Stellar Influences: “People with a negative outlook on life who are easily influenced by other persons, mediums, persons of doubtful character, crooks or tricksters.”
-Ebertin’s problematic correspondences to Neptune are unequivocally true of the archetype of Neptune, yes—but they are just that: problematic facets, which emerge from every single archetype expressed through the lens of the human being.
+Ebertin’s problematic correspondences to Neptune are unequivocally true of the archetype of Neptune, yes—but they are just that: problematic facets.
+Every single archetype expressed through the lens of the human being has its problematic sides.
 Yet Ebertin doesn’t speak so harshly of Uranus, or even of our friend Saturn, whose sociological correspondences are “Hard-working, inhibited or sad people.
 Agriculture, mining, real estate.”